dvbuntu/barmpy/docs/source/barn.rst

 BARN
 ====

-One of the primary ensembles available in BARMPy (currently the only one) is that of the single hidden layer Neural Network.
-When you collect several of these NNs, you have Bayesian Additive Regression Networks (BARN)
+One of the primary ensembles available in BARMPy (currently the only one) is a single hidden layer Neural Network.
+When you collect several of these NNs, you have Bayesian Additive Regression Networks (BARN).

 NN
 --